Iri25/repair-shop/README.md

 Key concepts are encapsulation, inheritance, polymorphism, exceptions, reading from files and storing in files, reading from a database and storing from a database.

-Application for a computer repair shop with a graphical interface.
+Desktop application for a computer repair shop with a graphical interface.
 The application allows:
 1. Add computer repair request
 2. Update computer repair request
 3. Delete computer repair request